autechjobs/website/src/pages/blog/job-referrals-improve-chances.md

 ## Working around the Employee Referral Bonus ##

 When an employee refers you for a job, he /she is generally liable for a bonus, should you get hired by this company.
-Usually tech companies in Australia pay around 2k- 5k  depending upon their program.Companies have their own rules around the conditions under which an active employee may be eligible for said bonus.
+Usually tech companies in Australia pay around 2k- 5k to their employee for referring someone.
+This also depends on company conditions under which an active employee may be eligible for said bonus.

 For most tech companies in Australia, employees are eligible for a bonus only if they recommend someone before the candidate has applied for the job.This means that ideally you reach out to your connection before you apply.
 Otherwise they may not be eligible for a bonus if you are recommended after you have posted your job application.
 It is therefore important as a job seeker that you keep these guidelines in mind, so your application is placed in alignment with their company’s referral program requirements.